MicrosoftDocs/quantum-docs/articles/optimization-binary-optimization.md

 enforce the requirements that every site in $\mathcal{S}$ appears in the path and no site is visited more than once, respectively.
-Note that the penalty coefficient $\lambda$ must be a large positive number, so that any deviation form the constraints is heavily suppressed.
+Note that the penalty coefficient $\lambda$ must be a large positive number, so that any deviation from the constraints is heavily suppressed.